 - 3.1.
 The Accounts and Audit Regulations 2015 require the Town Council to carry out a review of the system of internal control and consider any findings from this review. - 3.2.
 At the Annual Council meeting each year, an Audit Committee is appointed and the review of internal control is delegated to this committee. - 3.3.
-Audit Committee agreed a timetable and programme of works for 2023/24 at their meeting in June 2023.
+Audit Committee agreed a timetable and programme of works for 2024/25 at their meeting in June 2024.
 Officers do not have an input into this process as they cannot be allowed to influence which areas are selected for review. - 3.4.
-Works scheduled for the 2023/24 year was as follows: - Business continuity carry out a risk assessment of business continuity including staffing, property and IT - > Health and Safety policy compliance with current policy and procedures - Aims and objectives ensure aims and objectives are clearly defined and look at controls in place to measure whether these are met - 3.5.
-The first two items listed in 3.4 have been fully completed, with amendments and suggestions incorporated.
+Works scheduled for the 2024/25 year was as follows: - Review of controls in place for payment processes.
+This to include orders, delivery and payment approval procedures, - Review of income received and controls in place. - Review of bank reconciliations, - Review of controls to measure whether aims and objectives are being completed. - 3.5.
+The first three items listed in 3.4 have been fully completed, with amendments and suggestions incorporated.
 It is therefore suggested that the selected testing of the internal control process has resulted in a satisfactory outcome. - 3.6.
-The final item has needed to be deferred as the Town Council's aims and objectives task and finish group are still completing their work. - 3.7.
-Committee members are invited to ask additional questions or make comments relating to internal controls before the review findings are sent to Full Council for endorsement. - 3.8.
+The final item has partially been completed as the Council's aims and objectives were only finalised at Full Council in April 2025.
+Further work should be included as part of the audit committee's work in 2025/26. - 3.7.
+Committee members are invited to ask additional questions or make comments relating to internal controls before the review findings are sent to Full Council for endorsement.

+3.8.
 The findings from the annual review of the effectiveness of the Council's system of internal control is used to prepare the Annual Governance Statement, part of the AGAR and attached at appendix A to this report.